 If your Medicare card is lost or stolen you can ask for a replacement card

 A duplicate card is a copy of your current Medicare card showing the same details.
 Duplicate cards are created when more than one family member needs their own card.
-Only two Medicare cards with the same details can be issued at one time-an original and a duplicate
+Only 2 Medicare cards with the same details can be issued at one time - an original and a duplicate.

 You can ask for a duplicate card by: